Routine Dental Exams in Monroe, NC

 Teeth Cleaning Cost and Dental Insurance

-To make your family dentist visit as easy and stress-free as possible, we provide a number of financial services.
+We provide several financial services to make your family dentist visit as easy and stress-free as possible.
 Many of our patients have dental insurance.
-As a courtesy, we will submit your dental insurance paperwork for you with the reimbursement to be sent directly to you from the insurance company.
+As a courtesy, we will submit your dental insurance paperwork with the reimbursement to be sent directly from the insurance company.

-If you do not have dental insurance or if dental insurance will not cover your treatment, you may qualify for interest-free financing.
+You may qualify for interest-free financing if you do not have dental insurance or if dental insurance does not cover your treatment.

 Routine Dental Care FAQs